jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 **Merge Method description**

 There are currently two Merge methods.
-Some has been aleardy described above, but here are the details.
+Some has been already described above, but here are the details.

 1. **Optimized Overlap** This is the main part of the Data Merging tool.
 This is done always and is default method of this tool.
 If you push button "Reset merge params" this method is selected.
 If data have sufficiently good quality for both data sets over sufficient q/point range, this is preferred method.
-In this case the code will take the overlapping region in data and optimize values of all selected Parameters (Data 1 Backg., Data 2 Scaling , Data 2 Q shift).
+In this case the code will take the overlapping region in data and optimize values of all selected Parameters (Data 1 Backg., Data 2 Scaling, Data 1 or 2 Q shift).
 Any number of parameters can be selected.
 Value of the others, if known, can be put in by users manually.
 Default is to fit Data 1 Background and Data 2 scaling.
-Data 2 Q shift is assumed to be 0.
+Data 1 and 2 Q shift is assumed to be 0.
 2. **Extrap.
 Data1 and Optimize** This is optional part of the process.
-If selected, Data 1 is frist fitted with function selected in "Extrap fnc." popup (below the "Merge method popup") - options are Porod (Intensity = Backgr. + Const * Q\ :sup:`-4`), "Power Law" (Intensity = Const * Q\ :sup:`-P`) or "Power law w Backg" (Intensity = Backgr. + Const * Q\ :sup:`-P`).
-Range of data used for fitting is selcted by cursors C and D, which are placed in the graph when needed.
+If selected, Data 1 is first fitted with function selected in "Extrap fnc." popup (below the "Merge method popup") - options are Porod (Intensity = Backgr. + Const * Q\ :sup:`-4`), "Power Law" (Intensity = Const * Q\ :sup:`-P`) or "Power law w Backg" (Intensity = Backgr. + Const * Q\ :sup:`-P`).
+Range of data used for fitting is selected by cursors C and D, which are placed in the graph when needed.
 The look like cross and have letters next to them:

 .. image:: media/DataManipulation20.jpg
            :align: left
            :width: 430px

 User needs to select proper range of data where the appropriate "Extrap. fnc."" is suitable.
-These data are then fitted and resulting parameters are being used to generat enew, smooth data points calculated from the functions for original Q values.
+These data are then fitted and resulting parameters are being used to generate new, smooth data points calculated from the functions for original Q values.
 These are generated for Data1 points between the cursor C and Cursor B (rectangular) which designated high-q range of Data 1 which is used for overlap optimization and for merged data.
-Thisis important - the code replaces original (noisy) data with smooth functional data.
+This is important - the code replaces original (noisy) data with smooth functional data.
 It leaves original uncertainties on the points.
 See step wise description bit later for use details.

 Other checkbox/controls functions: